JuliaMath/LambertW.jl/README.md

 ### lambertwm1(x)

 Lambert W function of "-1/e + x" on the branch of index -1.
-For Float64 x < 1e-7 (approximately) this is more accurate than `lambertw(-1/e+x,-1)`.
+For "Float64" argument x < 1e-7 (approximately) this is more accurate than `lambertw(-1/e+x,-1)`.

 ```julia